Article

 Summary

-This article provides you a sample of the Jupyter notebook to demonstrate how to use RDP Library for Python to retrieve the intraday daily price from the RDP Historical Pricing services.
+This article provides you a sample of the Jupyter notebook to demonstrate how to use LSEG Data Library for Python to retrieve the intraday daily price from the Historical Pricing services.
 And it also uses the time series data with the Facebook prophet library for producing quick, accurate forecasts.
 It has intuitive parameters that can be fine-tuned by someone who has good domain knowledge but lacks technical skills in forecasting models.
-We use the get_historical_price_summaries method from the RDP library to retrieve the daily prices for Facebook RIC FB.O and then pass the data to the prophet to forecast the next price 365 days.
+We use the get_history method from the LSEG Data Library for Python to retrieve the daily prices for London Stock Exchange Group RIC LSEG.L and then pass the data to the prophet to forecast the next price 365 days.
 The library generates a chart to visualize predicted prices with the confidence intervals value.
 Prophet can provide seasonal charts such as a price trend and weekly, daily, and yearly trends depending on the parameters you pass to the function.
 The result from the forecasting will be additional input for stock price technical analysis.
-RDP users can benefit from the content provided by another service as well.
-They can combine the predicted data with the News content from the News service etc. You can also use the data from RDP Historical Pricing with another 3rd party library or use it with your own algorithm to do other projects.
+Data Platform users can benefit from the content provided by another service as well.
+They can combine the predicted data with the News content from the News service etc. You can also use the data from the Historical Pricing with another 3rd party library or use it with your own algorithm to do other projects.
 It depends on your requirements.